 Yes.
 Our online activity database makes it easy to tailor lesson plans for students of all ages and abilities.

-Will sites in the NYC area still be invited to NYRR events?
+Are sites in the NYC area still invited to NYRR events?

 Yes.
-NYC-area sites that meet eligibility criteria will still be invited to events.
-More details about event eligibility will be available before the program launches in August 2017.
+NYC-area sites that meet eligibility criteria are still invited to events.

 How are Youth Running Ambassadors affected by the new program?

-The Youth Running Ambassadors program will be open to Rising New York Road Runners participants, but now under the new Rising New York Road Runners name.
+The Youth Running Ambassadors program is open to Rising New York Road Runners participants under the new Rising New York Road Runners name.

 Can I implement Rising New York Road Runners at the time of day that best suits me and my school or organization?

 Yes.
 You may schedule Rising New York Road Runners whenever is convenient for you and your staff.